jexia/docs/docs/apphost/README.md

 ## Common requirements:

-1. GitHub repo (open or private)
+1. GitHub repository (open or private)
 2. Project in Jexia
 3. The application must use port `80`
 4. The application must listen on `0.0.0.0`

 ## Build and run requirements:
 ### Dockerfile:
-If there is a Dockerfile inside your repo it will be used for the building and deployment process.
+If there is a Dockerfile inside your repository it will be used for the building and deployment process.

 ### NodeJS
 1. Your application must support NodeJS version 12 and the corresponding NPM version